Observability Dashboard

 -

 To open the Business Impact menu, click the upward-facing arrow located at the bottom of the Copilot dashboard.
-This action expands the bottom panel, revealing detailed performance metrics, that is,
+This expands the bottom panel and shows detailed performance metrics:

 -